 We aim to give you clear insight into our range of highly recommended brands of digital dental equipment and the range of products, thereby enabling you and your team to make an informed decision before you invest.

 "Digital dentistry has the power to propel any practice to another level and provide dentists with reliability, efficiency, and productivity.
 Perhaps the most beneficial element of digital is that it allows patients to visualise the issue, making it easier for dentists to explain."

 Artur Silva Head of Digital and Senior Engineer

 Are you feeling overwhelmed not only with the choice, but how they will integrate into your practice?

-Our digital equipment experts work alongside our practice designers, build teams, project managers and engineers to ensure your equipment is installed to the highest of standards.
+Our digital dental equipment experts work alongside our practice designers, build teams, project managers and engineers to ensure your equipment is installed to the highest of standards.

 Moving fabrication out of the lab and into practice is becoming more of a consideration as digital technology evolves.
-Milling machines used to cut and fabricate complete or partial dental restorations such as crowns, bridges, copings, frameworks, implant abutments are now being seen in practices in the development of the one-day dentistry model.
-However, this is not suitable for all and labs will always play a crucial role in dentistry.
+Milling machines used to cut and fabricate complete or partial dental restorations such as crowns, bridges, copings, frameworks, and implant abutments are now being used in practices in the development of the one-day dentistry model.
+However, this is not suitable for all practices and labs will always play a crucial role in dentistry.

 3D printers are up and coming in dentistry due to growing technology in a number of fields, particularly in dental laboratories.
 With computer-guided precision units production includes drill guides for implants, models for prosthodontics, orthodontics, and surgery and an array of other treatments.
 The advances in CBCT and Intraoral scanning pair with printing perfectly for chairside dentistry.
 Our team of experts are on top of the technology and can advise you on what will work best for your needs, including accessories such as a UV curing light, intraoral camera, and ultrasonic bath.